Judiciary of Ukraine: Flaws in the system

 Prosecutors in Ukraine have greater powers than in most European countries.
 According to the European Commission for Democracy through Law "the role and functions of the Prosecutor’s Office is not in accordance with Council of Europe standards".

 Ukraine has few relevant corporate and property laws; this hinders corporate governance.
 Ukrainian companies often use international law to settle conflicts.
 Ukraine recognizes the verdicts of the European Court of Human Rights.

 Council of Europe Commissioner for Human Rights Thomas Hammarberg stated in February 2012 that systemic deficiencies in the functioning of the Ukrainian judicial system seriously threatened human rights.

 On July 25, 2012, a mass protest march took place from early morning to about 16:00 across the city of Kyiv of about 3,500 participants mostly of whom were sports fans of FC Dynamo Kyiv.
-The event took place soon after a decision was adopted by the Holosiivsky District Court of Kyiv City on the 2011-12 nationally renown Pavlichenko criminal case convicting a family of Pavlichenkos (father and son) to long-term sentence for killing a judge of the Shevskivsky District Court of Kyiv City Serhiy Zubkov.
+The event took place soon after a decision was adopted by the Holosiivskyi District Court of Kyiv City on the 2011-12 nationally renown Pavlichenko criminal case convicting a family of Pavlichenkos (father and son) to long-term sentence for killing a judge of the Shevchenkivskyi District Court of Kyiv City Serhiy Zubkov.
 On 24 February 2014 the Verkhovna Rada (Ukraine's parliament) decided to release all political prisoners, including father and son Pavlichenko.